Southern Regional College Terms and Conditions for Enrolment and Application

 Applications for admission to all courses are considered without regard to any inappropriate distinction e.g. age, ethnic origin, nationality, disability, sexual orientation, gender, religious or political beliefs, marital status, care experience or socio-economic background.

 Changing Course Location or Content

-The course location referenced may be the primary location and you may have to attend at an alternative campus.
-This information will be clearly communicated to you at the time of enrolment.
-If the location is changed during your course of study, the College will make every effort to notify you as soon as possible to minimise any inconvenience this may cause.
+If the course location is changed during your course of study, the College will make every effort to notify you as soon as possible to minimise any inconvenience this may cause.

 Cancellation of Course Before it Starts